thanosgn/cli-tables/README.md

 +-------+-------+-------+-------+
 ```

-The input can have an arbitrary amount of tabs separating the values.
+The input in the command line execution can have an arbitrary amount of tabs separating the values.
 For example either one of the following inputs will output the same result:
 ### Inputs:
 ```
 input_size	algorithmA	algorithmB	algorithmC	algorithmD